When Social Security Recipients Will Get Their Checks in November

 Roughly 68 million Americans receive Social Security benefits every month, including about 9 out of every 10 people age 65 and up.
 Funds aren't just for older folks, though.
 Payments go out to retirees, survivors of late workers, those with little to no resources, disabled workers, the blind, dependents and more.

-The average Social Security payments for those various groups of people vary, but data from April shows the typical retirement benefit was just over $1,948.
+The average Social Security payments for those various groups of people vary, but data from August shows the typical retirement benefit was about $1,955.

 Your Social Security payment date is determined by your birthday.

-Folks who get who get both SSI and Social Security, as well those who initially claimed Social Security prior to May 1997, should get their Social Security benefits as usual on June 3.
+Folks who get both SSI and Social Security, as well as those who initially claimed Social Security prior to May 1997, will receive their Social Security benefits on Monday (Nov.
+3) as scheduled.

 Check the payment schedule above.